Willian199/dart_ddi/README.md

 ### Contextual Instance Wrapper

-`getInstance<T>()` captures the current context at the time the wrapper is created.
+`getInstance<T>()` captures the current context at the time the wrapper is created, or an explicit `context:` when one is provided.
 This means the `Instance<T>` keeps resolving against the same contextual registry instead of following whatever context becomes active later.

 `getInstance<T>()` itself does not force resolution.
 It creates a handle that can be checked later with `isResolvable()` and resolved later with `get()` or `getAsync()`.